Lebanon forms government with backing of Hezbollah and allies

-BEIRUT (Reuters) - Lebanon formed a new government on Tuesday led by Prime Minister Hassan Diab after the powerful Shi’ite group Hezbollah and its allies clinched an agreement over a cabinet that must address a destabilizing economic crisis.
+BEIRUT (Reuters) - Lebanon formed a new government on Tuesday under Prime Minister Hassan Diab after the Shi’ite group Hezbollah and its allies agreed on a cabinet that must urgently address the economic crisis and ensuing protests that toppled its predecessor.

 The heavily indebted country has been without effective government since Saad al-Hariri resigned as premier in October, prompted by protests against a political elite seen as having caused the crisis through state corruption.